nategarelik/Nay8/Documentation/webhooks.md

 ```

 ## Webhook Responses
-When called, Jared will wait for 10 seconds for a response from the webhook endpoint.
-If a response is received in time, Jared will then respond to the triggering message with the content of the webhook response.
+When called, Nay8 will wait for 10 seconds for a response from the webhook endpoint.
+If a response is received in time, Nay8 will then respond to the triggering message with the content of the webhook response.
 The response must have a `200` HTTP status code, and be in the following format:
 ```
 {
   "success": true,